agl-alexglopez/agl-alexglopez.github.io/_posts/2025-08-03-rosetta-stones-and-mazes-solver-design.md

 ## Multiple Solvers

 You now have all the pieces you need to implement the full Rosetta Stone maze program.
 In fact, when you use this program to try new languages, all we have discussed so far is a good stopping point if you are short on time.
-But I promised this series would discuss how to check off all of the items in the Hit and Miss columns of the first article so we can now start discussing more advanced features to pursue.
+But I promised this series would discuss how to check off all of the items in the Hit and Miss columns of the first post so we can now start discussing more advanced features to pursue.

 If the language you have chosen has multithreading capabilities, we can explore them with maze solvers.
 Instead of one solver, let's make four.